Oleanna (play): Act III

 John has been denied tenure and suspended, with a possible dismissal, and is packing up his office.
 He has not been home to see his wife and family, staying at a hotel for two days trying to work out in his head what has happened.
 He has asked Carol to speak to him once more and she has obliged.
-Carol is even more forceful to name her instructor's flaws, finding it hypocritical that a college professor could question the very system that offers him employment and gives him an academic platform to expound his views.
-She also makes reference to "her group", on whose behalf she speaks and from whom she seems to be getting advice and support as she files her complaints.
+Carol is even more forceful in naming her instructor's flaws, finding it hypocritical that a college professor could question the very system that offers him employment and gives him an academic platform to expound his views.
+She also refers to "her group", on whose behalf she speaks and from whom she seems to be getting advice and support as she files her complaints.